7 Modules · 19 Lessons · Self-Paced

 The Child You Were.

-Inner child work for people who hate the phrase.
+Inner child work for people who need the idea to feel grounded, practical, and safe.

 Common Questions